abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 git config --global user.email "your.email@example.com"
 ```

-You can also run a command inside the VM from your host system:
+Now being at the project you are working on, you can also run a command inside the VM from your host system:

 ```bash
 limactl shell sandbox -- "claude"
 ```

-Claude Code will start inside the VM, and you can use it as usual.
+Claude Code will start inside the VM, and you can login once and use it as usual.

 If you want to propagate only some environment variables to the VM, do it like this: